Skip to content

 #endif // RING_BUFFER_H

-In the header file, we don't expose the internal structure of RingBuffertypedef struct RingBuffer RingBuffer; is just a forward declaration plus a typedef.
-The caller only gets a RingBuffer* pointer and can manipulate it through the functions we provide.
-They don't know whether the buffer is implemented with an array or a linked list—they know nothing, and that's exactly right.
+In the header file, we did not expose the internal structure of RingBuffertypedef struct RingBuffer RingBuffer is just a forward declaration plus typedef.
+The caller only gets a RingBuffer pointer and can manipulate it through the functions we provide.
+They don't know if the buffer is implemented with an array or a linked list—they know nothing—which is exactly right.

 Next is the implementation file.
-Note that the full struct definition only appears here:
+Note that the full definition of the struct appears only here:

 c